 - Getting as many 5-star reviews on your products as possible

 As you improve your search terms and reviews, more people will see your products on that platform, which will produce more sales for you.

-How to Choose the Best Type of Online Store for You
+How to Choose the Best Marketing Strategy For Your Online Store

-I strongly recommend that you pick one of these and build your entire business around it.
+We strongly recommend that you pick one of these three strategies and build your entire business around it in the early stages.
 That’s right, just one.

-A couple of reasons why it’s hard to be good at more than one kind of marketing:
+Here’s why it’s hard to be good at multiple types of marketing:

 - Every marketing channel is completely unique.
 While some marketing principles apply across all channels, you’ll have to learn all the tactics from the ground up.
 Constantly trying to learn new channels really slows you down.

 - Online marketing channels constantly change.
-What works right now won’t work in 12 months.
-Even though I’ve spent a decade doing SEO, I still feel like I’m relearning it every year.
+What works today won’t work next year.
 If you’re focused on a single marketing channel, you’ll have a much easier time keeping up.

 - Online marketing channels are power laws.
-That means the majority of the profits go to a few big players — everyone else fights for scraps.
+This means the majority of the profits go to a few big players, and everyone else fights for scraps.
 If you’re not one of the winners, you won’t be making much.

 If you stick with one marketing channel, you’ll get through the learning curve a lot faster.
 The faster you unlock your marketing channel, the sooner you’ll be making real money with your online store.